DMcKinnon-mdsol/Current_Project-Sentence-Disambiguation/README.md

 	# of each sentence, where punctuation could be a factor, as well as quotes or
 	# parentheses.
 While it is not 100% accurate, I can say with more certainty and
 	# better understanding what words will be returned and IMO would be easier to read.
-	# I also recognize this is an unanswerable question as there are whole fields
-	# devoted to the disambiguation of sentences.